abo-abo/helm-j-cheatsheet/README.md

 # Customization
 You can customize with `M-x` `customize-group` `RET` `helm-j-cheatsheet` `RET`.

-Besides the faces, you can set to `t` the custom `jc-make-insert-primary`, which results in "Insert" being the first action, instead of "Show 1st doc".
+Besides the faces, you can set the custom `jc-make-insert-primary` to `t`, which results in "Insert" being the first action, instead of "Show 1st doc".
 This is more convenient if you want to insert words by English name while coding.